Featuring – Wildlife Photo Slideshow, Wildlife T-Shirt Contest and Student-Professional Mixer Game

 - Included in meeting registration at no extra cost

 - Wear a Wildlife T-Shirt!
-Student judges will award prizes for the best shirts in several categories: funniest shirt, most retro, best howling-wolf, best TWS-themed-throw-back.
+Student judges will award prizes for the best shirts in several categories: Best Wowling Wolf, Best TWS-WS Shirt, Funniest, Best in Science/Nature.

 Welcome Reception Menu: Fajita Action Station – New York Sirloin, Chicken Sauteed, Achiote Spices, Onions & Peppers, Warm Tortillas, Refried Beans, Guacamole & Salsa, Sour Cream, Cheddar Cheese & Jalapenos.
 Along with No-Host Bar, Tortilla Chips and Sliced Fruit.

 Join us on Tuesday evening to kick off the Annual Meeting and make connections with friends & colleagues.
 Feast on a fajita buffet which will be served with delicious toppings and fresh fruit.
 A well-stocked no-host bar will also be available.
 Tuesday evening will also once again launch or annual wildlife photo slideshow.
 Check out the photographic talents of our Western Section members , and celebrate the opening night of our 66th Annual Meeting.
 Relax, you have arrived at the Tenaya Lodge!
 We have a great week ahead of us.